Kate Kemp: Barskimming Old Bridge and the Bridge House

 Known locally as Kemp's House in Burns's time it was the property of Sir William Miller in 1857 and was occupied by his tenant Alexander Kerr.
 It was described in 1855 as "A good Cottage at the North end of the County Bridge on the Turnpike Road from Mauchline to Ayr."

-The two storey house may have been contemporary with Barskimming Old Bridge that dates from the 17th century, originally thatched but later slated.
+The two-storey house may have been contemporary with Barskimming Old Bridge that dates from the 17th century, originally thatched but later slated.
 Steps beside it led into the woods where a path led through the Sandwalk Plantation down towards Barskimming House.
 Kate's home seems to have been built in conjunction with the bridge as a sort of lodge or toll collectors house.
 Considerable trouble had been expended in building a substantial level stone plinth for the house in this awkward and space restricted position.
-The 1841 Census records a 'Barskimming Bridge End' with James Reid, gardener and a family of four living at the property.
-The 1881 census does not record the property.
+The 1841 Census records a "Barskimming Bridge End" with James Reid, gardener, and a family of four living at the property.
+The 1881 census did not record the property.
 A photograph of circa 1947 shows the house in good condition and the cave with a door.

 An unusual feature at the site is an artificial cave with a door that has been cut into the red sandstone.
-Several other caves exist in the area and it is recorded that it was in use as a dairy in 1879.
+Several other caves exist in the area, and it is recorded that it was in use as a dairy in 1879.
 Next to the bridge on the southern bank was the Bridge or Miller's Holm where those who lived at the restricted site of Kemp's House nestling under the red sandstone cliffs kept their cows.

 The Barskimming Auld Brig was noted in 1715 as "..too was often in need of repair and improvement, for instance in 1776 by building a new arch seven foot lower and two foot wider than the former arch, by which instead of a dangerous and almost impassable bridge, the public had got a safe bridge and of easy passage as any in the country."

-In 1838 it is recorded that the bridge parapet was pushed off to allow the passage of a number of wide vehicles, however no prosecution took place as the bridge did not conform with the 'Road Act'.
+In 1838, it is recorded that the bridge parapet was pushed off to allow the passage of a number of wide vehicles; however, no prosecution took place, as the bridge did not conform with the "Road Act".

 Micro-history

-Lord Barskimming and later Lord Glenlee was originally known as Sir Thomas Miller of Glenlee, the owner of the Barskimming Estate at the time of the Kemp's residence at Bridge House and the brother of Patrick Miller of Dalswinton who was Burns's landlord when he lived at Ellisland Farm.
+Lord Barskimming and later Lord Glenlee, who was originally known as Sir Thomas Miller of Glenlee, was the owner of the Barskimming Estate at the time of the Kemp's residence at Bridge House and the brother of Patrick Miller of Dalswinton, who was Burns's landlord when he lived at Ellisland Farm.